John Motley Morehead High School

-John Motley Morehead High School is a public high school located in Eden, North Carolina, serving students in the ninth through twelfth grade.
-Morehead High School is a part of the Rockingham County Schools school district.
+John Motley Morehead High School is a four-year public high school located in Eden, North Carolina, United States.
+Morehead High School is part of the Rockingham County Schools school district.

 History

 The school opened in 1952, as Tri-City High School, to serve the then-separate communities of Eden – Leaksville, Spray, and Draper.
-The school gained its current name in 1958 in honor of John Motley Morehead III, the grandson of John Motley Morehead, who donated to a number of projects for the school.
+The school gained its current name in 1958 in honor of John Motley Morehead III (1870–1965), who donated to a number of projects for the school.
 Among these projects were Carillon Bells and a football stadium and fieldhouse.
 Four building projects expanded the high school: a classroom and auditorium building in 1960, a library in 1968, a gymnasium in 1981, and the cafeteria and science building in 1991.
 Students from the former historically African American high school Douglass high school, were integrated into Morehead's student body in the fall of 1966.
 The industrial education center was housed on the school's campus through 1966.
 It became a countywide setting for vocational training.
 Later, it was removed and re-established at Rockingham Community College located in Wentworth, North Carolina.

+Demographics

 As of August 2016, 53% of students are White, 22% of students are African American, and 25% of students are of other ethnicities.